mappfinity/voice-rag/README.md

 ## Contributing

-- PRs and issues are welcome
+- PRs and issues are welcome!
-- Suggestions